 Typically, falls related to the snow and ice happen in parking lots and commercial areas however, homeowners need to pay attention to their property as well.
 When it comes to the harsh winter weather with snow and ice, it is the property owner’s duty of care to periodically remove snow and ice within a reasonable amount of time.

 The failure to periodically remove the snow and reduce the risk of injuries caused by slips and falls is referred to as negligence.
-Our Slip and Fall Legal help on Long Island are experts when it comes to cases regarding negligence and understanding the property rules for your designated area.
+Our Slip and Fall Legal help on Long Island are expert when it comes to cases regarding negligence and understanding the property rules for your designated area.

 What You May Recover